 - To obtain minor completion verification, stop by Room 852D with your prelim warrant and a copy of your transcript showing completion of grad minor courses.
 With this information you can obtain Ed Psych’s department chair signature.
 Once this is completed, your department will obtain other needed signatures and file this form with the Graduate School.

 At least 10 credits in educational psychology courses are required.
 All courses must be at the 500 level or above.
 A grade of B or better in each course is required.

-Professors: Asmus, Bellmore, Bolt, Brown, Enright, Kaplan, Kim, Nathan, Puntambekar, Quintana, Shaffer, Wollack (chair)
+Professors: Asmus, Bell, Bellmore, Bolt, Brown, Enright, Kaplan, Kim, Nathan, Puntambekar, Quintana, Shaffer, Wollack (chair)